Dameon1/jsHangman/README.md

 ## Application details
 - This is Hangman.
-- Navigating to the **[where to find page] will reveal a layout of a welcome, instructions, an image for the hangman, score tracking and buttons of the alphabet.
+- Navigating to the ** (Where to find page) will reveal a layout of a welcome, instructions, an image for the hangman, score tracking and buttons of the alphabet.
 - Users can either click or tap a letter to try to find the hidden cryptoCurrency that is randomly chosen.
-- Keeps a continuos score to track how well the user does.
+- Keeps a continuous score to track how well the user does.
 * ## Warning
     ** this game is not easy

 ## Where to find
-You can play the game **[HERE](https://dameon1.github.io/javaHangman/)!
+You can play the game [HERE](https://dameon1.github.io/javaHangman/)!

 ## Instructions
  - A random word is chosen to start the game.